 - Caution people not to give to much credence to reports of persecution.
 These have been deliberately exaggerated by the same vested interested falsely claiming victimhood within the country or by untrustworthy subversives who are misrepresenting the true situation for their own political gain.
-When presented with facts, deny them and interview the dictator’s British admirers and business leeches, who will willingly verify that those who are allegedly persecuted, are, to the contrary, living happy contented lives.
+When presented with facts, deny them and interview the dictator’s British sycophants and business leeches, who will willingly verify that those who are allegedly persecuted, are, to the contrary, living happy contented lives.

 1. Chamberlain’s speeches at Heston airport and later at Downing Street were quoted extensively in every major British newspaper the following day.

 2. “Mr Churchill on War Dangers,” The Times, 25 February 1933 p5 accessed online in the Times Digital Archive on 16 September 2017